How to make in-flight adjusters

 Adjustable snapflap, OpenTX style

 Here's another technique which I'll mention in passing.
 It's one which will be familiar to many OpenTX users.
-With this method, the adjuster and snapflap mix outputs are multiplied using the 'multiply' mixer function on the second mix:
+With this method, the outputs of the adjuster and the target mix are multiplied.
+To do this, we use the 'multiply' mixer function in the second mix.
+(More formally, the 'multiply' function multiplies the current mix with the result of all the mixers above it for that channel, and the result becomes the new channel value.)

 FreeMix:snapflap input=Ele, weight up/down=25%, output=CH5/CH6:flaps